MagnusBrzenk/typescript-immutable-MERN-stack-demo/src/common/models/_README.md

 -   If in the future the typescript architects can improve the 'types-widening' problem, then immutable types could work really well; until then, immutable doesn't seem worth it (i.e. see this architecture as an excersize).

--   If you're worried about performance, then it's not obvious that immutable makes your app perform better (all else being equal); if you're worried about accidental state-mutation and debugging difficulties that result, well, yeah, that's going to add complexity to your overall development experience, but then immutable adds plenty of complexity.
+-   If you're worried about performance, then it's not obvious that immutable makes your app perform better (all else being equal); if you're worried about accidental state-mutation and debugging difficulties that result, well, yeah, that's going to add complexity to your overall development experience, but then immutable adds plenty of complexity itself.
 My overall feeling is that you're better off securing super-strong typings with POJOs to avert bugs than deal with the complexity of immutable.
-If you're worried about accidental mutations, then Readonly<> is your friend.
-If you're working with pure JS then, yes, immutable probably makes your life easier, but I'll take typescript over immutable any day of the week.
+If you're worried about accidental mutations, then the 'readonly' keyword is your friend when defining types.